dalaing/cofun/blog/drafts/coproducts_for_free_and_products_for_cofree.md

 I'm not sure what the current best practice is on that front.
 I'll be looking into it later, but if anyone has any pointers or thoughts on the topic I'd love to hear about it.

-For illustrating the technique, it's fine as long as we're careful.
+The above machine is fine for this post, as long as we're reasonably careful.

 With the new tool in the toolbox, we can now do the following:
 ```haskell